bestia-dev/sey_currency_converter_pwa/README.md

 Therefore I use this javascript library: <https://github.com/lyfeyaj/swipe>
 I added this library also to the static html page, for easy of development.
 But the code in rust uses it in a different manner.
 For now I need to replace the row counter.
 I plan to use also a callback from javascript back to rust to execute the remove and reopen the same page.

+## icons

+I created a simple icon 512x512 in paint.net with the filename icon.pdn.
+The 2 layers are Background and Layer1.
+The background is a gradient of color.
+The Layer1 is the text in `Bradley hand ITC font`.
+I exported it as icon_original.png.
+Then I used my web app to create all the pngs needed for  pwa:  <https://bestia.dev/rust_wasm_helper_for_pwa/>.
+TODO: add generation of favicon.ico.
+The favicon.ico I create using <https://www.favicon-generator.org/>.